Professional-Reasoning-Grasping/PRG/README.md

 Experimental results show that our method outperforms existing VLM-based grasping approaches in target recognition, grasp success rate, text output quality, and zero-shot capability, thereby improving the reliability of robots in the PRG task and their ability to address implicit instructions in professional domains.

 ## model
+![The model generates grasp configurations and text responses based on visual and language instructions, as well as retrieved professional domain documents.](image/fig.png)

 ## Installation
 ```pip install -r requirements.txt```